NiatpacBlack/ask_me_bot/README.md

   - `DB_PASSWORD` (password of your PostgreSQL user)
   - `DB_HOST` (your PostgreSQL database host)
   - `DB_PORT` (port of your PostgreSQL database)
+* If you are running the project for the first time, you need to create tables in the database.
+To do this, you need to run the models.py file from the questions module.
+* After the tables have been created, run the admin panel through the admin_panel_run.py file in the project root.
+* Finally, add your question threads and questions via the admin panel.